Season: Meteorological

+In China, a common temperature-based reckoning holds that it is winter for the period when temperatures are below 10°C on average and summer for the period when temperatures are above 22°C on average.
+This means that areas with relatively extreme climates (such as the Paracel Islands and parts of the Tibetan Plateau) may be said to have summer all year round or winter all year round.

 Astronomical

 Astronomical timing as the basis for designating the temperate seasons dates back at least to the Julian Calendar used by the ancient Romans.
-As mentioned above, Varro wrote that spring, summer, autumn, and winter start on the 23rd day of the sun's passage through Aquarius, Taurus, Leo, and Scorpio, respectively, and that (in the Julian Calendar) these days were February 7, May 9, August 11, and November 10.
+As mentioned above, Varro wrote that spring, summer, autumn, and winter start on the 23rd day of the Sun's passage through Aquarius, Taurus, Leo, and Scorpio, respectively, and that (in the Julian Calendar) these days were February 7, May 9, August 11, and November 10.
 He points out that the lengths are not equal, being 91 (in non-leap years), 94, 91, and 89 days for spring, summer, autumn, and winter, respectively.
 The midpoints of these seasons were March 24 or 25, June 25, September 25 or 26, and December 24 or 25, which are near to the equinoxes and solstices of his day.

 Pliny the Elder, in his Natural History, mentions the two equinoxes and the two solstices and gives the lengths of the intervals (values which were fairly correct in his day but are no longer very correct because the perihelion has moved from December into January).
 He then defines the seasons of autumn, winter, spring, and summer as starting half-way through these intervals.
 He gives "the eighth day to the Kalends of January" (December 25) as the date of the winter solstice, though actually it occurred on the 22nd or 23rd at that time.